Unleash/unleash/website/docs/advanced/feature-toggle-variants.md

 When you have multiple variants, the sum of all their weights must add up to exactly 100.
 Depending on the [weight type](#weight-types), Unleash may automatically determine the weight of the new variant and balance it out with the other variants.

-#### Weight types
+#### Weight types and calculation

 There are two kinds of variant weight types: _variable_ and _fixed_.
 Unleash requires you to always have _at least_ one variable weight variant.

 The default weight type is _variable_.
-This means that the variant's weight will automatically adjust based on the number of other variable weight variants.
-All variable weight variants will receive an equal weighting (or as close as we can get with rounding) based on the available, non-fixed weight space. <— whew, rewrite this.
+Variable weight variants will adjust their weight based on the number of other variable weight variants and whatever weight is not used up by fixed weight variants.

-When creating a variant, you can also give it a fixed weight.
+_Fixed_ weight variants have a set weight which will not change.
+All fixed weight variants' weights can not add up to more than 100.

+To calculate what the weight of a variable weight variant is, Unleash first subtracts the sum of fixed weights from 100 and then distributes the remaining weight evenly among the variable weight variants.

+For instance, if you have three variable weight variants and two fixed weight variants weighted at 25 and 15 respectively, Unleash will:
+1. Subtract the fixed weight from the total available: 100 - 40 = 60
+2. Divide the remainder by the number of variable weight variants: 60 / 3 = 20
+3. Assign each variable weight variant the same (up to rounding differences) weight: 20%

 ### Variant payload

 ### Overrides

-### Stickiness
+### Variant stickiness

 Do you want to facilitate more advanced experimentations?
 Do you want to use Unleash to handle your A/B experiments?
 Say hello to feature toggle variants!